The Curriculum

 Our Juris Doctor (JD) degree is a three year, second-entry, undergraduate program of study.
 The theory of the law is integrated into the practice of law with the Integrated Practice Curriculum (IPC).
 The core law subjects essential to a quality law program remain, but they are tied to necessary practice skills.
 Law professors and practitioners create hands-on, realistic learning opportunities and exercises for students.

-65 students are admitted each year - making us the smallest law school in Canada.
+90 students are admitted each year - making us among the smallest law schools in Canada.
 Being small allows us flexibility and creativity.
 It also means we know all our students by name and care about their success.
 First year classes are split into two sections of students.

 Announced in November 2013 by the Law Society of Ontario (LSO), all JD graduates in Lakehead's program complete the Integrated Practice Curriculum (IPC), making our graduates eligible for licensing in Ontario upon graduation, pending successful completion of licensing examinations.
 The innovative curriculum builds skills and experiential learning into each year of study, in addition to the completion of a full-term Practice Placement during the 3L year.